-An NFL totals bet, aka an NFL over/under, can be another fun option.
-You can bet on over/unders as a stand-alone bet, or you can include them in parlays.
-If you’re a fan of live betting, there are also a lot of over/under options for games that you can bet on live.
+Over/unders can be bet as stand-alone bets, or included in both parlays and same-game parlays.
+If you’re a fan of live betting, there are also many over/under options for games you can bet on live as the action unfolds.

-Live NFL over/under odds
+Live NFL totals odds

-What is an Over/Under or Totals bet?
+What is an NFL totals bet?

-You might be wondering why many total lines include a half point.
+You might be wondering why many total lines include a half-point.
 The easy answer is that it ensures there are winners and losers on the bet and no ties.
 If the combined score were to end exactly on the line, that would result in a “push.”
 That would mean all bettors would receive a refund of their initial wagers, with no winners.

 Who sets NFL over/under lines?